olliw42/mLRS/README.md

 | 433 MHz/70 cm | - | 55 km | 87 km

 For the 2.4 GHz band, the available range test reports consistently exceed the above estimated ranges (e.g., [8.3 km were reported](https://www.rcgroups.com/forums/showpost.php?p=50964339&postcount=1721) for 2.4 GHz, 50 Hz, 9 dBm (8 mW), which translates to 29 km at 100 mW).
 In the 900 MHz band, a range of 51 km at 1 W has been reported [~51 km at 1 W](https://discord.com/channels/1005096100572700794/1005096101239603232/1413637830856409219).
 Note that mLRS supports full diversity, which when enabled has been found to significantly improve performance at lower link budget, i.e., allows you to operate at larger ranges.

 The FLRC and FSK modes are not intended for long range.

 ## Hardware ##

 The STM32 chipsets were chosen as main platform, and a good number of STM32 based devices are supported.
-The widely available ExpressLRS hardware, which uses ESP chipsets, is not ideal for mLRS, but also a good number of ExpressLRS devices are supported.
+The widely available ExpressLRS hardware, which uses ESP chipsets, is not ideal for mLRS, but also a large number of ExpressLRS devices are supported.

 The code currently supports:
 - MatekSys mLRS boards (2.4 GHz, 868/915 MHz)